loveencounterflow/basic-stream-benchmarks-2/README.md

 as the Readable-Stream approach; when you stick a hundred or so no-op transforms into the pipeline, Pull-Stream remains unaffected, but **Readable-Stream drops to below 10% of Pull-Stream's performance**, and it gets consistently worse for Readable-Stream as you keep adding transforms.

+## Conclusions

+Although I found precious little on the web to support my finds, I did find [issue 5429](https://github.com/nodejs/node-v0.x-archive/issues/5429) from May 2013.
+It seems to tell me that the NodeJS maintainers think the drop-in-performance-per-transform is acceptable and to be expected;
+the OP's summary states:

+> Transforming to 12 objects/KB to match my data pushes 768 objects per 64KB chunk.
+I get ~900K objects/sec
+> through that initial Transform, reducing my input throughput to 73MB/s.
+Adding one more Transform drops
+> throughput by another 50%; two by 70%; four by 80%; eight by 90%.
+Ouch.

+So there you have it.

+If you, like me, believed the hype that NodeJS streams are highly performant and that The Way to Go is to divide your data processing tasks into many small steps—your performance is going to suffer.

+**I guess that'd be about it if it wasn't for that Pull-Stream approach which allows me to write highly performant processing pipelines with lots of intermediate transforms (i.e. the way it should be).**

+If I only knew whether

+* ???
+I did something wrong.
+Maybe there's something in the implementation of my transforms that slows them down, more than would be necessary.

+* ???
+These results are to be expected.
+Well I can't imagine that, but OTOH, isaacs back in May 2013 simply commented "Every intermediary adds a bunch of function calls and event emission.
+It's not free.", and closed the bug.
+That fixed it, right?

+* ???
+I fell pray to some kind of non-canonical propaganda when I started to believe that NodeJS streams were all about doing many little things to many little chunks in a performant way?

 ## Methodology